2001 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2001-D Sacagawea Dollar Value

 The auction record for a 2001-D Sacagawea Dollar stands at $546, achieved by a PCGS MS-68 specimen at Heritage Auctions on July 7, 2011.
-This figure demonstrates the substantial premiums commanded by top-population pieces despite the coin’s high original mintage.
+That figure illustrates the steep premiums that emerge at the very top of the population census despite the coin’s high original mintage.

-Additionally, some 2001-D specimens exhibit prooflike characteristics with reflective mirror-like fields and frosted design elements, though these were not officially designated.
+Some 2001-D specimens also exhibit informal prooflike (PL) characteristics — reflective mirror-like fields with frosted design elements — though these were not officially designated by the Mint.

 2001-D Sacagawea Dollar Price/Grade Chart